rehierl/node-tree-outliner/3-basic-design/3-7-0-design-8.md

 Note that an implementation does not have to maintain an explicit list of sections.
-That is, because it is always implicitly available: Beginning with a reference to the current section, one would just have to traverse upwards (hint: the `Section.parentSection` properties) until the root section is reached.
+That is, because it is always implicitly available: Beginning with a reference to the current section, one would just have to traverse upwards, using the `Section.parentSection` properties, until the root section is reached.
 However, note the bottom-up order of this traversal.

 **CLARIFICATION**
-The tree of sections will be created in the order, in which its sections will be entered during a tree traversal.
-Consequently, the sequence of section related open events is consistent with the node sequence of the section tree.
+The tree of sections will be created in the order, in which its sections will be entered during the traversal of this tree.
+Consequently, the sequence of section related open events is consistent with the node sequence of the tree.

 **TODO** -
 That is, because ...
-what's the main reason for that?
+what's the main reason here?

 Note that the overall list/sequence of section lists has itself no particular order.
-That is, because any sequence may appear multiple times at different positions.
+That is, because any sequence may appear multiple times at different positions in such a trace.
 In order to get a specific order, one would have to exclude those repetitions, which requires a clear definition of when to dump a list of sections (e.g. based on the enter/open events).

-Note that, not any tree data structure is suited to represent the tree of sections.
-That is, because an AVL tree, for example, will repeatedly trigger balancing operations, if it is constructed using an ordered list of entries.
+Note that not any tree data structure is well suited to represent the tree of sections.
+That is, because an AVL tree, for example, will repeatedly trigger balancing operations, if entries are added to it in an orderly fashion (e.g. in ascending order).
 Consequently, a list-based data structure would be more appropriate.